Ending Egypt's currency black market brings new challenges

 "Since companies cannot really access the parallel market at large, your place on the central bank's priority list becomes really important," said Abu Basha.

-The central bank, which declined to comment, emphasizes strategic needs such as food and energy in weekly dollar auctions.
+The central bank, which declined to comment, emphasises strategic needs such as food and energy in weekly dollar auctions.

 Hard currency for other products is lower priority, which businessmen complain has hurt commercial enterprises, especially those that import costly goods like cars and electronics goods.